highrate01/AirBnB_clone/README.md

 - E.t.c

 #THE PROCESS
-The console.py file is the entry point of our command interpreter.

-models/base_model.py file is the base class of all the models.
+The console.py file is the entry point of our command interpreter, models/base_model.py file is the base class of all the models.
 It contains common elements as follows:
 Attributes: id, created_at and updated_at
 methods: save() and to_json()